 What’s Your Vision?

-If you’ve stuck with us throughout this article you’re likely well on your way to building an outdoor fireplace.
-You’ve answered the three biggest questions:
+If you’ve made it this far, you’re already well on your way to building an outdoor fireplace or firepit that perfectly fits your lifestyle.
+You’ve tackled the big questions:

 - Fireplace or firepit?